 \begin{proposition} Let $G$ be a connected graph on $n$ vertices and $m$ edges.
 There are $2^m$ signed graphs over $G$, there are $2^{m-n+1}$ switching equivalence classes, and each class has $2^{n-1}$ signed graphs. \end{proposition}

 \begin{proof} The essential idea of using a spanning tree is present in the earlier literature, e.g.\ Lemma~3.1 in \cite{Zaslav}.
 Here we use it to find cardinalities of the switching classes, which in turn is needed for the analysis of Algorithm~\ref{alg-1}.
-We divide our argument into four steps.
+At the beginning we choose a fixed but arbitrary spanning tree $T$ in $G$.
+We divide the argument into four steps.

-{\bf Step (a)}: For a given connected graph $G$ (and a spanning tree $T$) there are $2^m$ different signed graphs.
+{\bf Step (a)}: For a given connected graph $G$ (and the spanning tree $T$) there are $2^m$ different signed graphs.
 Indeed, we may choose any subset $\Sigma$ of edges $E$ and make all edges in $\Sigma$ negative.
 Some of the signed graphs will have all edges of $T$ positive, while others will have some edges of $T$ negative.

 {\bf Step (b)}: Among the $2^m$ signed graphs over $G$ exactly $2^{m-n+1}$ will have all edges of $T$ positive.
 Indeed, while fixing $(n-1)$ edges of $T$ positive, any selection of the remaining $(m-n+1)$ non-tree edges determines $\Sigma$.
 Such a selection can be done in $2^{m-n+1}$ ways.